oracle/docker-images/OracleWebLogic/README.md

        $ docker run -d --link wlsadmin:wlsadmin 1221-domain createServer.sh

 Wait 5-10 seconds, and then go into the AdminServer Web Console and check in the Machines page if the NodeManager was registered.
 Then check if the Managed Server was also created and registered.
-The script **createServer.sh** starts a NodeManager insid the container and then it will also create a **ManagedServer**, and register both on the Admin Server located at **wlsadmin** as per the alias indicated.
+The script **createServer.sh** starts a NodeManager inside the container and then it will also create a **Managed Server**, and register both on the Admin Server located at **wlsadmin** as per the alias indicated.

 ### Clustering WebLogic on Docker Containers Across Multiple Hosts
 By using the sample [samples/1221-multihost](samples/1221-multihost), which contains a set of scripts that leverage [Docker Machine](https://docs.docker.com/machine/) and [Docker Swarm](https://docs.docker.com/swarm/), and by digging through the scripts that create the containers across multiple hosts combined with the scripts inside [1221-domain/container-scripts](samples/1221-domain/container-scripts), you can learn the necessary steps to deploy this with different Docker setups.